Attention-based Domain Adaptation for Single Stage Detectors: Experiments

 In this section, we further investigate the influence of attention on our results.
 To this end, we first study the effect of $\delta$ in $\gamma = \frac{2}{1+\exp(-\delta\cdot r)}-1$ for {\bf S$\rightarrow$ C} with SSD.
-As discussed in the main paper, $\gamma$ controls the transition between local and global feature adaptation as training progresses.
 Table~\ref{tab:delta_gamma} shows mAP scores for strategies ranging from local alignment ($\gamma$=1) to more global alignment ($\delta$=0.5).
-Figure~\ref{fig:gammavshyp} depicts the evolution of $\gamma$ for different value of $\delta$.
+Figure~\ref{fig:gammavshyp} depicts the evolution of $\gamma$ for different values of $\delta$.
 For $\delta= 10, 5$ we see that the transition from global to local is relatively fast, which yields better results than the slower transition $\delta=1,0.5$ and $\gamma$=$r^3$.
 We attribute this to the fact that the network becomes biased towards global features if the transition is slow.
 Moreover, for $\delta=1,0.5$, the local features are never given much importance as $\gamma$ is always below 0.5.
 Finally, we see that a linear function $\gamma $= $r$ yields a similar score to that obtained with a non-linear function with $\delta=10$, suggesting that transition leads to a better result, thereby validating our claim of the importance of global adaptation in the initial training stages and local adaptation towards the end.